TEMPORARILY CLOSED

 Lindworm

-Typically the lindworm, derived from an old word German for snake, has two legs and no wings.
+Typically the lindworm, derived from an old German word for snake, has two legs and no wings.
 The Lambton Worm terrorized the northeast of England in medieval times and was killed by a brave knight returning from the Crusades.
 The story inspired Lewis Carroll’s terrifying Jabberwock in Alice’s Adventures in Wonderland which was portrayed by Mark Marshall for Doulton.
 The Craven Dunnill tile factory produced a ruby luster tile depicting a lindworm which was attributed to the famous designer Lewis Foreman Day.

 Amphisbaena